 Pharmaceutical waste management is governed by strict and sometimes confusing requirements.
 To help healthcare providers and patients understand this critical—yet complex—activity, Stericycle has answered some of the most frequently asked questions about medication or medicine waste disposal.

 What Is Pharmaceutical Waste?

-What are the Risks of Improper Pharmaceutical Waste Disposal?
+What Are the Risks of Improper Disposal of Pharmaceutical Waste?

 Which Agencies Regulate Pharmaceutical Waste Disposal?

 The EPA regulates the disposal of hazardous waste pharmaceuticals through the Resource Conservation and Recovery Act (RCRA).

 Other agencies that regulate pharmaceutical waste disposal include the U.S. Drug Enforcement Administration (DEA) and state boards of pharmacy.

 In 2019, the EPA finalized a new rule, often referred to as Subpart P, that provides healthcare-specific requirements for managing hazardous waste pharmaceuticals.
 Some components of Subpart P include: